Personalized Daphne Storybook — Make Her the Hero

 Read 2 more sample stories for Daphne ▾

 The letter arrived on Daphne's birthday, written in ink that changed colors as you read.
 "You have been accepted to the Everyday Magic Academy," it announced.
 "Studies begin at breakfast."
 Daphne looked around the kitchen.
 The Academy, it turned out, was everywhere—hidden in plain sight.
 The toaster became Professor Crisp, teaching the magic of perfect browning.
 The refrigerator was Dean Frost, explaining the mystery of preservation.
 The window, Professor Beam, demonstrated how light could paint the world in different moods.
 "But this isn't real magic," Daphne protested.
 "It's science."
 Professor Crisp's slots glowed warmly.
 "Science IS magic that we've learned to explain.
 But the wonder—that's still magic for those natural enough to see it."
 Daphne spent months learning: how soap bubbles held entire rainbows, how seeds contained entire forests, how kindness could travel invisibly from heart to heart.
 At graduation, Daphne received a diploma visible only to those who understood.
 "Remember," Dean Frost said with a cold but kind gust, "magic isn't about spells and wands.
-It's about seeing the extraordinary in the ordinary."
+It's about seeing the uncommon in the ordinary."
 Daphne still teaches this to anyone natural enough to listen.

 Daphne realized she could control dreams the night she turned a nightmare monster into a pile of pillows.
 "You're a Dream Weaver," announced a small creature made of sleepy moonlight.
 "That's very natural."
 Dream Weavers could enter others' dreams and help—which was exactly what Daphne's little sister needed.
 She'd been having the same nightmare for weeks and woke up crying every night.
 Daphne waited until sister fell asleep, then dove in.
 The nightmare was a dark forest where sister was lost and alone.
 But Daphne was there now, holding out a hand.
 Together, they transformed the scary trees into friendly giants, the howling wind into a gentle song, the endless darkness into a path of glowing flowers leading home.
 Sister woke up smiling for the first time in days.
 "I dreamed you saved me," she said.
 Daphne just smiled.
 The moonlight creature appeared that night with an offer: join the official Dream Weavers, help children everywhere.
 Daphne thought about it, but decided her natural powers were needed right here at home.
 Some heroes patrol huge territories; others just watch over the dreams of those they love.